Software-Hardware-Integration-Lab/Documentation/docs/Reference/Architecture/Hardware-Selection.md

 - **Storage**: At least 256GB NVMe drive

 PSM mode operates on devices with Microsoft Secure Core Certification, which provides enhanced hardware and firmware security features.
 These devices are designed with additional security measures, such as D-RTM (Dynamic Root of Trust Measurement) or S-RTM (Static Root of Trust Measurement), secure boot in Microsoft-only mode, and other firmware-level protections.

+!!! warning "Potential Hardware Backdoors"
+    It is important to be aware of potential hardware backdoors that may compromise the security of your system.
+Some common OEMs, such as Compaq, Dell, Fujitsu, Hewlett-Packard (HP), Insyde H20, Phoenix, Sony, and Samsung, utilize algorithms based on device serial numbers for password resets.
+These algorithms allow for master password removal from the firmware, potentially granting unauthorized access to the system.

+    Note that certain OEMs may not report that the master password has been removed, making it challenging to detect such backdoors.
+These concerns are not limited to end user computers but also apply to server systems.

+    We highly recommend conducting thorough research and considering the implications of hardware backdoors when selecting your hardware.
+It is essential to choose reputable manufacturers that prioritize security and follow best practices to minimize the risk of unauthorized access to your systems.

 For a broad overview on Microsoft Secure Core Certified PCs, including a list of compatible devices, please visit the [Microsoft Windows 11 Secured Core Computers](https://www.microsoft.com/en-us/windows/business/windows-11-secured-core-computers) page.